 Completed assessments present relevant accurate taught material but may lack explanation and context.
 Statements are largely correct but not further supported.
 Essays, answers, and reports are sufficiently coherent and well presented to demonstrate a sound understanding of module material.

-Describe and discuss a knowledge of selected key areas of diagnostic cellular pathology
+Critically discuss selected key areas of diagnostic cellular pathology

-Describe, discuss and understand the use and limitations of the common methods utilised in immunocytochemistry, in-situ hybridisation and autoradiography
+Critically evaluate the limitations of the most common methods utilised in immunocytochemistry and in-situ hybridisation.

-Describe and identify the major cell types in gynaecological cytology
+Summarise the major cell types investigated in gynaecological cytology.

 |EXAM||End of Module Exam||